Wen's burning eyes made Gwen wilt.

 How could the Void know satisfaction?
 It was insatiable by nature.

-The worst of it was when she abused the Void precariously in Sydney.
-Her weight had dropped considerably at one point, so much that she could count her ribs.
+When she had abused the Void precariously in Sydney, her weight had dropped considerably at one point, so much that she could count her ribs.

 When finally, she began training with her Master, Sufina was there with her vitality-enhancing Golden Mead.
-A single cup was to Gwen, a gentle Restoration, nourishing both her body and her mind in addition to dispelling the residues of Negative-energy in her body.
+A single cup was to Gwen, a gentle Restoration, nourishing her body and her mind and dispelling the residues of Negative-energy in her body.

-The truth was, with the Amulet's mystical aid, her voracious appetite had been kept at bay.
-Even consuming Faceless, a Mage-creature many times her aptitude, did not induce convulsions of mind-numbing euphoria.
+And additionally, with the Kirin Amulet's mystical aid, her voracious appetite had been kept at bay.
+Even consuming Faceless, a creature many magnitudes her aptitude, did not induce convulsions of mind-numbing euphoria.

 Once she got to Shanghai, there was babulya's healing and the two Vitae fruits she consumed, which all provided ample buffers for her to remain relatively healthy.
 By that same measure, the vitality she now possessed was excessive enough that strangers mistook her for a healer.